-Operating on dual +3.3V and +1.8V supplies, the ADC12C170 digitizes a differential analog input signal to 12 bits, using a differential pipelined architecture with error correction circuitry and an on-chip sample-and-hold circuit to ensure maximum performance.
+Operating on dual +3.3V and +1.8V supplies, the ADC12V170 digitizes a differential analog input signal to 12 bits, using a differential pipelined architecture with error correction circuitry and an on-chip sample-and-hold circuit to ensure maximum performance.

 The user has the choice of using an internal 1.0V stable reference, or using an external reference.
-The ADC12C170 will accept an external reference between 0.9V and 1.1V (1.0V recommended) which is buffered on-chip to ease the task of driving that pin.
+The ADC12V170 will accept an external reference between 0.9V and 1.1V (1.0V recommended) which is buffered onchip to ease the task of driving that pin.
 The +1.8V output driver supply reduces power consumption and decreases the noise at the output of the converter.

 The quad state function pin CLK\SEL/DF (pin 8) allows the user to choose between using a single-ended or a differential clock input and between offset binary or 2's complement output data format.
-The digital outputs are CMOS compatible signals that are clocked by a synchronous data ready output signal (DRDY, pin 34) at the same rate as the clock input.
-For the ADC12C170 the clock frequency can be between 5 MSPS and 170 MSPS (typical) with fully specified performance at 170 MSPS.
-The analog input is acquired at the falling edge of the clock and the digital data for a given sample is output on the falling edge of the DRDY signal and is delayed by the pipeline for 7 clock cycles.
-The data should be captured on the rising edge of the DRDY signal.
+The digital outputs are LVDS compatible signals that are clocked by a synchronous data ready output signal (DRDY pins 33, 34) at the same rate as the clock input.
+For the ADC12V170 the clock frequency can be between 5 MSPS and 170 MSPS (typical) with fully specified performance at 170 MSPS.
+The analog input is acquired at the falling edge of the clock and the digital data for a given sample is output on the falling edge of the DRDY signal and is delayed by the pipeline for 7.5 clock cycles.
+The odd data bits should be captured with the rising edge of DRDY and the even data bits should be captured with the falling edge of DRDY.

 Power-down is selectable using the PD/Sleep pin (pin 7).
-A logic high on the PD/Sleep pin disables everything except the voltage reference circuitry and reduces the converter power consumption to 5 mW.
+A logic high on the PD/Sleep pin disables everything except the voltage reference circuitry and reduces the converter power consumption to 15 mW.
 When PD/Sleep is biased to $V_A/2$ the the chip enters sleep mode.
 In sleep mode everything except the voltage reference circuitry and its accompanying on chip buffer is disabled; power consumption is reduced to 50 mW.
+The ADC12V170's wake-up time is quicker from sleep mode than from power down mode.
 For normal operation, the PD/Sleep pin should be connected to the analog ground (AGND).
 A duty cycle stabilizer maintains performance over a wide range of clock duty cycles.